 To apply to enrol in a course, you must complete an Enrolment Form.
-Once you have decided what course you want to apply with AHSI and follow the application process as outlined in this handbook.
-You must complete an Application form available at AHSI website.
-If you are applying for a course that has entry requirements you will also need to provide the necessary documentary evidence (as indicated in the enrolment form) such as verified copies of qualifications, identification including your passport, previous education qualification and evidence of English Language level (within the last 2 years) such as IELTS, PTE, TOEFL or any other English test as accepted by DHA.
+Once you have decided what course you want to study, apply by following the application process as outlined in this handbook.
+You must complete an Application form available on the AHSI website.
+Most AHSI courses have entry requirements, which you will need to satisfy and provide the necessary documentary evidence (as indicated in the enrolment form) such as certified copies of qualifications, identification documents including your passport, previous education qualification and evidence of English Language proficiency (test undertaken in the last 3 years) such as IELTS, PTE, TOEFL or any other English test that is accepted by DHA: